-140. With the advent of social media, viral marketing campaigns have become a particularly effective way to reach young people, particularly teenagers.
-Teenagers tend to use social media far more than adults, and tend to be more susceptible to peer pressure.
-95% of teens report having use of a smart phone.62 45% report being online "constantly."
+- particularly effective way to reach young people, particularly teenagers.
+Teenagers tend to use social media far more than adults and tend to be more susceptible to peer pressure.
+Ninety-five percent of teens report having use of a smart phone.
+Forty-five percent report being online "constantly."
 Id.
-85% use YouTube.
+Eighty-five percent use YouTube.
 Id.
-72% use Instagram, and 69% use Snapchat.
+Seventy-two percent use Instagram, and 69% use Snapchat.
 Id.
 Adolescents also have a far stronger herding instinct than adults.
 The desire to fit in and look cool means that adolescents drive new trends online.
 As many businesses know, young people are often skeptical of traditional advertising and the tactics of large corporations.
-Thus, by pushing a viral marketing campaign, these businesses can reach consumers who might ignore typical advertising and are more likely to respond to an mass for global brand awareness based on the example of TYPO3 (Aug 2005), University of Applied Science Kufstein, Austria, http://citeseerx.ist.psu.edu/viewdoc/ download?doi=10.1.1.494.8779&rep=rep1&type=pdf (as of July 5, 2019).
+Thus, by pushing a viral marketing campaign, these businesses can reach consumers who might ignore typical advertising and are more likely to respond to an advertisement that does not look or feel like an advertisement, but instead is a message shared by a friend, a peer, or some other person influential to the viewer. - 126.
+Companies can also take viral messaging off-line.
+By running simple, catchy ads with minimal text and graphic visuals, and displaying those ads in various forms, companies generate buzz and discussion, which is reinforced through social media.